magoo/elicited/README.md

 Helper tools to construct probability distributions built from expert elicited data for use in monte carlo simulations.

-Credit to Brett Hoover, packaging by @magoo
+Credit to Brett Hoover, packaging by @magoo.
+This is early code, happy to look at issues and feedback.

 ## Usage